mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/README.md

 - rust
 - teensy
 - arm
-title: Bare Metal Rust on the Teensy 3.1
 ---

+# Bare Metal Rust on the Teensy 3.1

 Now that we have a good understanding of basic bare metal programming using the traditional languages I wanted to look at [rust](https://www.rust-lang.org/).
 In